The Cursed Book of Naetheai

 Let’s put this in simple terms.

-But again, this depends on the genre and each genre has its own expectations,
+But again, this depends on the genre, because each genre has its own expectations,

-For debut authors it is particularly important to stay within these standard ranges because publishers(traditionally are less likely to take risks on unusually long or short manuscripts.
-So if you have a question about what the perfect word count is for beginners, if you feel like you can tell your complete story in 40,000+ words, do it.
-If it is rushed, then think of expanding it.
-Technically, any more than 40,000 words can be referred to as a novel, but from the reader’s point of view, it might seem short and more aligned with a short novel.
+For debut/first-time authors, it is quite important to stay within these standard ranges if you are choosing a traditional publisher, as they are less likely to take risks on unusually long or short manuscripts.
+So, what is the ideal word count for beginners?
+If you can tell your complete story in 40,000 or more words, that's fine.
+If you feel it is rushed, then think of expanding it.
+Technically, any manuscript over 40,000 words can be classified as a novel, but readers may still feel it is quite short or closer to a short novel.

 How To Find The Number of Words in Your Novel (Step-By-Step)

-If you are looking to get an idea of the length of your novel, here’s a basic process you can follow.
+If you’re looking for a method to find how long your novel should be, here’s a basic process you can follow.

 Step 1: Choose Your Genre